 Food, Water, and Weather

 Extremes in weather, water availability, and food preparation challenge a camper to live close to the land.
 The weather has always varied, ranging from over 100-degree days to all day long rain showers, giving us a taste of true central Oregon summers.
 In the beginning everyone brought their own water.
 Water delivery became one of the first refinements to the annual camp structure.
 Food preparation occurred in individual camps and gradually has evolved into the communally built outdoor kitchen.
 Two years we had the blessing of Zimbabwean cuisine.
 In 1995 Mai Chi Maraire offered us catered meals followed by fireside ceremony and learning.
 In 1996 her sister Ruth Nemarundwe provided us with catered meals, sharing in a rim rock ceremony and her friendship.
-35 people from around Oregon attended the Oregon High Desert 2001, with Cosmas Magaya and Beauler Dyoko as special guests from Zimbabwe, making available their generous teachings of mbira, singing and hosho.
-In 2002 Cosmas and Tsitsi Magaya and their family in America, spent time at The Land for some rest and relaxation and time away from business.
-Over the last 20 years various families have delighted in the awesome inner ‘bigness’ of this primitive high desert experience.
+Thirty-five people from around Oregon attended the Oregon High Desert 2001, with Cosmas Magaya and Beauler Dyoko as special guests from Zimbabwe, making available their generous teachings of mbira, singing and hosho.
+In 2002, Cosmas and his daughter, Tsitsi Hantuba, and their family in America, spent time at The Land for some rest and relaxation and time away from business.
+Since 1991 various families have delighted in the awesome inner ‘bigness’ of this primitive high desert experience.

 We always learn a lot about living together, and remember most clearly star-filled night skies, piercing silence, and the joy of hearing the sweet sounds of marimba and mbira against the backdrop of juniper and sage.